 Sadly, the first tip for succulent newbies is to steer clear of the pretty purple, orange, and red varieties.
-Those grow best outdoors, so stick with the succulents in shades of green.
-They’re are obsessed with warmth and sunlight—seriously, sunlight is key to succulent survival!—so keep them in your sunniest window.
+Those grow best outdoors, so stick with the succulents in shades of green if yours are indoors.
+They’re are obsessed with warmth and sunlight—seriously, sunlight is key to succulent survival—so keep them in your sunniest window.
 If you’ve planted several in one pot, make sure they have enough space between them.
-Overcrowding your succulents doesn’t let them breathe and minimizes the amount of sunlight that reaches each one.
+Overcrowding your succulents doesn’t let them breathe and minimizes the amount of sunlight each one reaches.

-The snake plant, which is actually a succulent, is seemingly simple to care for and comes in a variety of sizes.
-Hello, perfect plant for a small space (or get a big one and fill that empty corner).
-Keep a potted snake plant in a windowsill, as it does best with lots of sunlight, but they are very adaptable to low-light conditions, like a windowless bathroom or the middle of an open floor plan office.
-If that’s the case, water ever two to three weeks and move it into the light every once in awhile—the leaves can become spindly if it doesn’t get enough light.
+The snake plant, which is actually a succulent, is simple to care for and comes in a variety of sizes.
+Hello, perfect plant for a small space (orget a big one and fill that empty corner).
+Keep a potted snake plant in a windowsill, as it does best with lots of sunlight, but they are very adaptable to low-light conditions, like a windowless bathroom or the middle of an open-plan office.
+If that’s the case, water every two to three weeks and move it into the light every once in awhile—the leaves can become spindly if it doesn’t get enough light.

 Snake plants can go weeks without any attention and be just fine, but be careful of overwatering.
 The leaves will start to droop if the plant gets too much water, and it can be susceptible to rot.

 If you’re anything like us, you’ve killed your fair share of “Congratulations on the promotion!” orchids.
-Orchids are a tropical plant, so they like a humid environment, so that dry office air could be the culprit if they don’t seem to late more than a week, but with proper watering, you can have a healthy flowering plant.
+Orchids are a tropical plant, so they like a humid environment.
+That dry office air could be the culprit if they don’t seem to last more than a week—but, with proper watering, you can have a healthy flowering plant.

-The trick is in just the right amount of sunlight and to avoid overwatering.
+The trick is to give it just the right amount of sunlight and to avoid overwatering.
 Different varieties have different sunlight needs, but in general, orchids should be placed near an east- or south-facing window, as a west-facing window can be too hot and a north-facing window will be too dim.

-The vriesia plant grows best in bright but indirect or filtered sunlight.
+The vriesea plant grows best in bright but indirect or filtered sunlight.
 Too much exposure causes the leaves to scorch, while not enough causes them to droop and turn a deep green color.
 The plant only blooms once in its lifetime, producing a bright red tropical flower.
-If cared for the correct way, a vriesia plant can produce a “pup,” or new sprout of the plant, which will need to be repotted.
-You know, if you make it that far with the little guy.
+If cared for the correct way, a vriesea plant can produce a “pup,” or new sprout of the plant, which will need to be re-potted.

 Okay, the fiddle leaf fig is not exactly low key, or related to succulents, but it is one of the most commonly killed house plants.
-The chic house plant can be easy to maintain, as long as you recognize the symptoms of too much or not enough water.
+The chic fiddle leaf can be easy to maintain, as long as you recognize the symptoms of too much or not enough water.
 They can be pretty picky about their conditions, so pay close attention to your tree.